 • High energy bills due to the system working harder to compensate

-• Schedule annual professional maintenance: A certified technician can inspect for refrigerant leaks, electrical issues, and worn-out parts before they cause major AC repairs.
+• Schedule annual HVAC maintenance with a certified technician to inspect for refrigerant leaks, electrical issues, and worn-out parts before they cause major AC issues.

-• Check thermostat settings: Ensure your thermostat is correctly set to “cool” mode and calibrated for accurate temperature readings.
+• Check that the thermostat setting is correctly set to “cool” mode and calibrated for accurate temperature readings.

-• Listen for unusual noises: Strange sounds like clicking, buzzing, or rattling can indicate loose or failing components in the air conditioning unit.
+• Listen for unusual sounds like clicking, buzzing, or rattling that indicate loose or failing components in the air conditioning unit.

 Call Us Now for Air Conditioning Repair and Maintenance

-Regular maintenance helps prevent common problems with air conditioners, but a professional repair may be needed if your system struggles with cooling problems, short cycling, or unusual noises.
+Regular maintenance helps prevent common air conditioner problems, but a professional repair may be needed if your system struggles to cool, runs in short cycles, or makes unusual noises.
 If your AC is not blowing cold air, call us for a professional inspection and repair service to restore your system’s performance.

 Frequently Asked Questions